Managerial economics: Demand Analysis and Forecasting

-Demand forecasting assists management in predicting future sales, which informs operations decisions, marketing decisions, and allows revenue projection to occur, which assists the firm in future financial planning.
-The process of demand forecasting often uses business analytics, particularly predictive analytics, with respect to historical data and other analytical information to make an accurate estimation.
-For example, using an estimate of a firm's capital expenditure and cash flow, managers can create forecasts which assist in financial planning and improve the financial health of the firm.
+Demand forecasting assists management in predicting future sales and revenue projection, which inform operations and marketing decisions as well future financial planning.
+The process of demand forecasting often uses business analytics, particularly predictive analytics, with respect to historical data and other analytical information, to make an accurate estimation.
+For example, using an estimate of a firm's capital expenditure and cash flow, managers can create forecasts that assist in financial planning and improve the financial health of the firm.

-Effective demand management considers factors which are both within and without the firms control, such as disposable income, competition, price, advertising and customer service.
+Effective demand management considers factors which are both within and beyond the firm's control, such as disposable income, competition, price, advertising and customer service.